oliveiraleo/free5gc-auto-deploy/README.md

 Example usage:

 ```
-./deploy-free5gc.sh -nightly
+./deploy-UERANSIM.sh -nightly
 ```

-**Note:** This script requires a parameter to work, just pick one from the list above that suit your environment
+**Note:** This script requires a parameter to work.
+Please select one from the list provided above that is compatible with your environment

 #### UERANSIM basic usage